Skip to Content

 One afternoon, I took it upon myself to create a butter-free scone using full-fat coconut milk and gluten-free flour.
 I wasn’t sure whether or not it would work, but alas, an amazing scone recipe was born!

 I’ve posted numerous renditions and have even made grain-free Paleo scones as well!
-Just take a gander at my Paleo Vegan Lemon Poppy Seed Scones, Vegan Strawberry Scones, or Paleo Pecan Chocolate Chip Scones.
+Just take a gander at my Paleo Vegan Lemon Poppy Seed SconesVegan Strawberry Scones, or Paleo Pecan Chocolate Chip Scones.

 Gluten-Free Vegan Blueberry Scones made with 5 ingredients - no advance prep or baking experience needed!

-What I love about this approach to scones is how stinking simple it is to prepare.
-With regular scones, you must use chilled butter, and cut said butter into the flour, and often refrigerate the dough for an hour or so before baking.
+With regular scones, you must use chilled butter, and cut said pieces of cold butter into the flour with a pastry cutter.
+The dough also needs to be refrigerated for hour or so before baking.

 This recipe?
 Dump all the ingredients in a mixing bowl, stir, make scone shapes, bake!

-The craziest part is the texture of these gluten-free butter-less scones is remarkably similar to regular scones.
+The best part is the texture of these gluten-free butter-less scones is remarkably similar to regular scones.
 They don’t have that iconic butter flavor but they have that amazing crisp on the outside and soft flaky inside.

 The most complicated part about this recipe is forming the dough into a disc to cut the triangular scone shapes.
 If you don’t feel scones must be triangular, you can easily go free-form and make drop scones, you rebel, you.